ExpediaGroup/comparadise/docs/docs/setup/cicd.md

 # Setting Up CI/CD

-Comparadise ships a GitHub Action that execute all steps necessary to run and evaluate your visual tests!
+Comparadise ships a GitHub Action that executes all steps necessary to run and evaluate your visual tests!

 This action will do the following: